VladAlexandruIlie/BreakoutWorldModel/README.md

 # Discrete Latent Learning

-Code for the **Modern Artificial Intelligence** cour at the IT University of Copenhagen. https://mit.itu.dk/ucs/cb_www/course.sml?course_id=2013591
+Code for the **Modern Artificial Intelligence** coure at the IT University of Copenhagen. https://mit.itu.dk/ucs/cb_www/course.sml?course_id=2013591

 ## Vision model